eriksjolund/podman-networking-docs/README.md

 #### example: connect to host's main network interface using pasta and `--add-host=example.com:host-gateway`

-This example shows that pasta allows a container to connect to a port on the host's main network interface by connecting to _host.containers.internal_, _host.docker.internal_ or to a custom hostname that is set with `--add-host=example.com:host-gateway`.
+This example shows that pasta allows a container to connect to a port on the host's main network interface by connecting to a custom hostname that is set with `--add-host=example.com:host-gateway`.
 The example requires Podman 5.3.0 or later.

 <details>